OtherRealms/Shot-Manager-Guide/index.rst

 * * **Clock Time**, Current local time, 24hr.

 * **Box**, Create a simple box with a colour fill
 * **Image**, Insert an image, load data-block from the image editor first.
 Useful for logos and watermarks.
+Supports most formats supported by Blender except open EXR.
 * **Group**, Contains stamps in groups to override their visibility, offset positions and colour tag them.

 **Understanding coordinates**